abiredavid/url-checker-api/node/README.md

 The API responds with an object that contains the following attributes for hostname that exist in it's database
 - **url**: This is the base url for example: `whereisthatsite.com`
 - **isSafe**: This is a boolean value that is `true` if the url is safe to access.
-- **description**: This is string that describes the reason the url is consider unsafe or just information that the site is safe to for access.
+- **description**: This is string that describes the reason the url is consider unsafe or just information that the site is safe to access.

 In a case where the url does not exist in the API's database, the API returns an error message and HTTP_404;